-Interviews were conducted face-to-face and via telephone by CC (17 parents, 11 GPs), an experienced social science researcher and KR (4 parents), the Trial Manager with experience of qualitative research.
+Interviews were conducted face-to-face and via telephone by CC (17 parents, 11 GPs), an experienced social science researcher and KR (4 parents), the trial manager with experience of qualitative research.
 Written consent was obtained for the face-to-face interviews and verbal consent was recorded for the telephone interviews.
-Interviews lasted between 16 and 43 minutes (mean 25 minutes).
-No notable differences in length or depth of data were seen between face-to-face (6 parents) and telephone interviews (15 parents.
-11 GPs).
-A flexible, semi-structured topic guide was used to assist questioning but allow participants to introduce and discuss new issues (Box 1).
-The full topic guide is available as supplementary material.
+Interviews lasted between 16 and 43 min (mean 25 min).
+No notable differences in length or depth of data were seen between face-to-face (6 parents) and telephone interviews (15 parents, 11 GPs).
+A flexible, semi-structured topic guide was used to assist questioning but allow participants to introduce and discuss new issues (table 1).
+The full topic guide is available as online supplemental material.